MdHadiuzzaman0/A_07_KeenKeeper/README.md

 ## 📖 Overview

-**FriendKeeper** is a personal relationship management web application designed to tracks your interactions, reminds you when it's time to reconnect and gives you a beautiful dashboard to manage all your friendships in one place.
+**KeenKeeper** is a personal relationship management web application designed to tracks your interactions, reminds you when it's time to reconnect and gives you a beautiful dashboard to manage all your friendships in one place.

 This project focuses on **React state management, Context API, React Router v7, real-time interaction tracking and data visualization** — all wrapped in a clean, responsive UI.